Darsh15002/Gold-Price-Prediction-Uisng-Python/README.md

   •	How to apply the different machine learning models on the dataset and analyse the model’s performance.

   •	How to optimize the machine learning model and increase it’s accuracy and reduce the error.

+ # Required Installations
+Following installations are required in order to run the project

+•	Python 3.x

+Following Libraries are used in this project

+•	Numpy

+•	Pandas

+•	Seaborn

+•	Matplotlib

+•	Scikit-Learn

+Apart from this I would also recommend to download Anaconda which contains all the pre-packaged Python Libraries and the necessary software such as Jupiter Notebook.
+This project is built using the Jupiter Notebook.

+# Code:
+The entire code is provided in one file  Gold_Price_Prediction.ipynb.
+Apart from this a PDF of the Jupiter notebook file is also uploaded in this project Repository for reference.

+# Evaluation Metrics:
+ In this project I have used R Square Error or R2 Score as my evaluation metrics.
+R2 Score is a statistical measure that shows how close the data are towards the fitted regression line.
+Or in other words it calculates how accurately the model can predict the correct value.
+It is also known as the coefficient of determination.

+R-squared is always between the range 0 – 100 %:

+•	0% indicates the model shows that there is no variability of the response data around its mean.

+•	100 % indicates that the model explains the variability of the response data around its mean.

+Thus Higher value of R2 Score shows that the difference between the Actual Value and the Predicted Value is less which in turns show that our model gives accurate results.